Dishank25S/Project257-main/LOCAL_DATABASE_README.md

 ## 🔄 Migration from External Database

-If you were previously using Supabase or another database:
+If you were previously using external databases:

 1. **Export your existing data** from your previous database
 2. **Format the data** to match the TypeScript interfaces in `lib/localDB.ts`